cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 ### 1. A Bank, First and Foremost

-So technically, Simple—and most online "banks"—will tell you they are a _banking service_ and not explicitly a _bank_; in Simple's case, BBVA US handles the actual bank side of things.
+So technically, Simple—and most online "banks"—will tell you they are a _banking service_ and not explicitly a _bank;_ in Simple's case, BBVA US handles the actual bank side of things.
 But it was important to us that our online bank operated, well, like a bank.
 We were interested in a real bank account (with routing and account numbers), with real debit cards (e.g. provided by Visa or Mastercard), designed around being the primary way money comes into and goes out of our life.

 This distinction is important in the modern age of "neobanks," where so many are designed around cash advances, cryptocurrencies, penny investing, peer-to-peer transactions, merchant-specific perks, and a thousand other things that feel like they distract from the core of what a bank should be.
 Many of these neobanks also lack table-stakes features like check deposits or bill payment.
 Simple, on the other hand, has steadily added all the bank-like features we've needed to be our one and only bank account while living our financial lives as usual.